Panama Uses the U.S. Dollar

 $1 Balboa coin.

-Panama’s economy is completely a market-driven society.
-They must sell a product or service to make money!
-Perhaps that is why Panama’s inflation is so low, currently at 1.96%.
+Panama’s economy is completely market-driven.
+People must sell a product or service to make money; perhaps that is why Panama’s inflation is so low.

-We’re often asked if there is concern that Panama uses the US Dollar.
-I asked my friend Bob Adams of Retirement Wave to chime in on this topic.
+We’re often asked if there is a concern that Panama uses the US Dollar.
+I asked my friend Bob Adams of Retirement Wave to discuss this topic.

 The Balboa is only found as a coin and can easily be used exactly the same as US coins at any time.
 Anyone will be happy to give you US coins for your Balboa coins before you leave.
 The Balboa is not a “currency” in the sense of the Colon in Costa Rica, the Peso in Colombia, and others like them.
 That is why Panama has no central bank.
 The coins are used simply to save money.
 Shipping and providing security die tons of pennies/nickels/dimes/quarters/half-dollars from the US costs more than just minting some of our own to fill out our supply of coins.